Ambrose2002/ambra-lang/docs/architecture.md

 }
 ```

-The AST should be *stable*— later phases should not modify it structurally.
+The AST must remain structurally stable after creation; later phases must not modify its shape.

 ---